zetaemme/zetaemme/README.md

 **WHAT?!?** Private projects you say?
 I don't know what you're talking about, man!
 Now please, leave.
 Got things to do, places to be, but totally no *pRiVaTe RePoS* 👀

 ## 🌱 I’m currently learning...
-* Linux Kernel Modules programming
+* Web Applications
 * Statistical Learning
+* Deep Learning
 * Decision Tree Optimization

 ## 📫 Contacts: